rancher/docs/content/rke/v0.1.x/en/os/_index.md

 When using the upstream Docker packages, please follow [Manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 #### Using RHEL/CentOS packaged Docker
-If you are using the Docker Docker package supplied by RedHat / CentOS, the package name is `docker`.
+If you are using the Docker Docker package supplied by Red Hat / CentOS, the package name is `docker`.
 You can check the installed package by executing:

 ```
 rpm -q docker
 ```

-If you are using the Docker package supplied by RedHat / CentOS, the `dockerroot` group is automatically added to the system.
+If you are using the Docker package supplied by Red Hat / CentOS, the `dockerroot` group is automatically added to the system.
 You will need to edit (or create) `/etc/docker/daemon.json` to include the following:

 ```
 {